 Depending on your business, you might also claim the credit on Form 944, Employer’s Annual Federal Tax Return, or Form 943, Employer’s Annual Federal Tax Return for Agricultural Employees.

 Report the total qualifying leave wages on your federal employment tax return.
-The IRS will release instructions on how to show your reduced tax liabilities for the quarter.

 Is there an Employee Retention Credit deadline?

 The ERC ended retroactively for most employers on September 30, 2021.

 Companies that are considered a Recovery Startup Business can still take advantage of the credit through the remainder of 2021.

 Can I claim the Employee Retention Credit in addition to another credit or loan?

 Before the CAA, employers could not claim the ERC and take out a Paycheck Protection Program loan.
 Now, employers can take the ERC and participate in the PPP.